Gauda kingdom – King Shashanka

 Updated:

-The Gauda Kingdom which was an ancient historical region in Bengal, was prominent during the early medieval period, around the 7th to 12th centuries AD..
+The Gauda Kingdom was an ancient region in Bangladesh.
+It was important during the middle ages, around the 700s to 1200s AD.

-During the fall of the Gupta Empire in the early 6th century CE, several independent kingdoms arose in Bangladesh, of which the most famous was the Gauda kingdom.
-It was the historic capital of Bengal and is now a ruined city on the Indo-Bangladesh border.
+When the Gupta Empire fell apart in the early 5th century CE, many small kingdoms started in Bangladesh.
+One of the most famous was the Gauda kingdom.
+Gauda was the historic capital of Bengal.
+Now it is ruins on the border between India and Bangladesh.
 The city of Gauda is also known as Lakshmanavati.
-The Gauda kingdom, founded by King Shashanka, was the first independent kingdom established by Bengalis in Bengal’s history.
+The Gauda kingdom was founded by King Shashanka.
+It was the first kingdom in Bengal’s history led by Bengalis themselves.

 King Shashanka